Countisbury to Arnold's Linhay circular walk

 'Combe' is the second most common placename element found in Devon.
 It comes from the Old English 'cumb' and is of Celtic origin.
 It's used locally to denote a steep-sided valley that is usually wooded.
 The Welsh equivalent is 'cwm'.

 At the head of the valley you'll return to the fingerpost mentioned in point 2 of this walk.
-From here you can retrace your steps back to the car park at Countisbury.
-Please be careful of the traffic on the main road.
+From here you can retrace your steps back to the car park at Barna Barrow.
+Please be careful when crossing the main road.

 Can you help us?